kanecain1981/SANS_Index_Helper_Tool/README.md

 $ python sans_index_generator.py

 ## Instructions
 On start, the tool will prompt you for the current book that you're studying.
+This will mark each new entry with a book number.
+If you want to switch books, exit out of the script and re-open.

 ```
 -----------------------------------------------------------------------